BillyDM/awesome-audio-dsp/README.md

 # Awesome Audio DSP
 My curated list of audio DSP (digital signal processing) and plugin development resources.
 New resources may be added in the future.
 Feel free to open a PR if you wish!

-- [`Free Online Textbooks`] - A list of free online textbooks on audio DSP.
+- [`Free Online Textbooks & Courses`] - A list of free online textbooks and courses on audio DSP.
 - [`Paid Textbooks`] - A list of non-free textbooks on audio DSP.
 - [`DSP Playgrounds`] - Software tools that are useful for quickly and easily prototyping DSP.
 - [`Mathematics`] - Learning resources and tools for the mathematics of audio DSP.